kouamdo/LB-vEPC-5GCore/README.md

 follow this [link](https://github.com/loxilb-io/kube-loxilb) to install loxilb and kube loxi.
 *In my case i have installed loxilb with docker*.

-after installe it , change the loxiURL inside kube-loci.yaml with the good ip address coming from  the loxi docker container. after all config are made , even load balancer service , you should have this :
+after install it , change the loxiURL inside kube-loci.yaml with the good ip address coming from  the loxi docker container. after all config are made , even load balancer service , you should have this :

 ![image](https://github.com/kouamdo/LB-vEPC-5GCore/assets/39982727/b862bb66-8230-4752-b85c-14f097b40308)

 in the same way , try to check if your service was getting the right external-ip

 ![image](https://github.com/kouamdo/LB-vEPC-5GCore/assets/39982727/fab7a0f2-ebfc-4c82-a77c-19dc6d37a09a)

-So if you take the trouble to remove the static IP addresses assigned to the AMF and then create replicas, you'll see the output and the state of the loxilb loadbalancer.
+So if you try to remove the static IP addresses assigned to the AMF and then create replicas and the IP address assigned inside gnb config to reach AMF (to 123.123.123.1 for example), you'll see the output and the state of the loxilb loadbalancer.

 you may notice at the gnb exit: